 The sound quality is maybe the best for under a grand - providing a level of richness and clarity that's built with the needs of audiophiles in mind but is also a great choice for gamers.
 And while they may not look all that different from other open-back headphones for gaming, they're sturdily and comfortably built.

 Audiophile Sound/Gaming Performance

-Making a list of the best open backed headphones for gaming often means finding audiophile headphones that will also be suitable for gaming.
-Fortunately, Sennheiser offers one of the rare few pairs of open back headphones built explicitly with game performance in mind.
+Making a list of the best open-backed headphones for gaming often means finding audiophile headphones that will also be suitable for gaming.
+Fortunately, Sennheiser offers one of the rare few pairs of open-back headphones built explicitly with gaming in mind.

-While that means that the music quality isn't too great, these headphones do a phenomenal job of reproducing in game sound effects and voices.
+While that means that the music quality isn't too great, these headphones do a phenomenal job of reproducing in-game sound effects and voices.
 And then there's the mic, which offers incredibly clear voice transfer when trying to communicate with your teammates.
-And no matter what platform you prefer to play on, the AUX input can suit your needs.
+No matter what platform you prefer to play on, the AUX input can suit your needs.

 4. Philips Audio SHP9500 HiFi Precision Over-Ear Headphones

 Like a lot of open-back headphones, the Philips SHP9500 are built with critical listening in mind.
 But what sets them apart from most of the competition is that they're also very affordable.
 They retail for well under a hundred dollars but deliver some sound performance that can compete with much more expensive headphones.

 There's a nice sense of neutrality to the frequency coverage - a choice that ensures these headphones will work solidly no matter what gaming genres you prefer.
 And while you shouldn't be wearing these headphones (or any open-back headphones) outdoors, they're rather durable headphones.

 5. AKG Pro Audio K702 Open-Back Studio Headphones